-Chris focuses on big data and disruptive infrastructure.
+Chris is a founder of FKA (the technology team formerly at Atlas Venture) and focuses on big data and disruptive infrastructure.

-At Atlas, Chris is responsible for our investments in Captricity, Data Robot, Nutonian, Sqrrl, and Threat Stack, all of which he seeded, as well as Objective Logistics, Recorded Future, and Reddo Mobility.
+At FKA, Chris is responsible for our investments in Captricity, Data Robot, Nutonian, Sqrrl, and Threat Stack, all of which he seeded, as well as Objective Logistics, Recorded Future, and Reddo Mobility.
 Chris also led our investment in Hadapt, where he served as chairman prior to the company’s sale to Teradata (NYSE: TDC), and was instrumental in the sale of Lagoa to Autodesk (NASDAQ: ADSK).
 He previously served as chairman of Azuki Systems before its sale to Ericsson in 2014.
 Chris is an advisor and mentor to many Boston area entrepreneurs and is the co-founder of hack/reduce, a non-profit community space in Cambridge focused on big data technology.

 Prior to joining Atlas in 2012, Chris successfully drove growth and led several companies to exit, generating billions of dollars in proceeds.
 Most recently, Chris was president and chief executive officer of Vertica Systems, where he led the company from late stage startup to the top ranked big data company globally.
 Chris joined Vertica out of Atlas’ entrepreneur-in-residence program.
 HP acquired Vertica in March 2011, and following the acquisition Chris served as senior vice president and general manager of HP’s Database Business Unit.